 I notice that you’ve been nominated for the Aurora Award a number of times, but never won.
 What gives?

 I am increasingly honoured just to be nominated.
-What can I say, I have enough suck to get on the list, but not enough to bring it home.
+What can I say, once upon a time I had enough suck to get on the list, but not enough to bring it home.
 Someday, this will change.
 Or not.

 Your bio says you’re an award-winning writer — so what did you win?